arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 #### Same graph, multiple minimum spanning trees

 If a graph has multiple edges *with the same weight*, then the graph could have several MSTs.
-This situation can be obviated by constructing a grpah whose edges have unique weights.
+This situation can be obviated by constructing a graph whose edges have unique weights.

 ### Algroithms

 #### Sequential Solvers

-There are two commonly used for finding the MST of a graph **sequentially**: *Prim's algorithm* and *Kruskal's algorithm*.
+There are two commonly used algorithms for finding the MST of a graph _sequentially_: *Prim's algorithm* and *Kruskal's algorithm*.
 To better understand the problem and get a feel for it, I wrote a Kruskal's solver which can found at `Kruskal.py`.

 #### Distributed Solvers

-The problem here is radically different from the previous one -- here the nodes of the graph are nodes in a distributed system; i.e. a set of computers/processes where each computer represents a node of the graph and the edge between two nodes of the graph respresent a _valid communication interlink_ between two computers.
+Here the nodes of the graph are nodes in a distributed system; i.e. a set of computers/processes where each computer represents a node of the graph and the edge between two nodes of the graph respresent a _valid communication interlink_ between two processes.

+##### Best algorithm

 The best known algorithm that solves this problem is the GHS algorithm of R. G. Gallager, P. A. Humblet and P. M. Spira.
 [According to Wikipedia](https://en.wikipedia.org/wiki/Distributed_minimum_spanning_tree), there also is a parallelization of Prim's sequential algorithm by Nobri et al. Teh GHS algorithm could be thought of as the **state of art** for distributed MST.
 I have implemented the GHS algorithm using DistAlgo, a seuperset of Python enhanced for distributed programming by Annie Liu, Bo Lin et al. from Stony Brook University.

+##### Papers on GHS

 I found two papers online that describe GHS.
 One is the original from 1983, by Gallager, Humlbet & Spira.
 The other is an enhanced version of the original (with better graphics, typesetting, explanation, etc.) prepared by Guy Flysher and Amir Rubinshtein.
 I followed the second one while creating my implementation in DistAlgo.